khaledbouabdallah/llm_job_info_extraction_benchmark/README.md

 - **Small dataset**: 30 jobs (tech-focused)
 - **AI judges**: No human ground truth
 - **Tech sector only**: Patterns may differ in other industries
-- **Prompts Limit**: only two promepts were bechmarked, other variations can change the results.
+- **Prompt Limits**: Only two prompts were benchmarked; other variations can change the results
+- **Minimal prompt engineering**: This experiment demonstrates baseline performance with simple prompts.
+Iterative prompt refinement would likely improve all models

 ---